 Historical and prehistoric underwater landslides can be triggered by a variety of processes, and pose a tsunami hazard for coastal communities independent of the triggering mechanism.
 Such underwater landslides may be seismically-triggered and can then be used for paleoseismic reconstructions, but they can also be linked to e.g. changes in water level and can then be used for paleoclimate studies.

 We study tsunami deposits in coastal lakes along active subduction zones.
 As a tsunami overflows beaches and dunes, it erodes and transports their sands, which can then be deposited in coastal lakes.
 By detecting, characterizing and dating these sand layers, we can reconstruct the tsunami history of region.
+We use a similar approach in the study of the deposits left by tsunamis in the marine realm, on the shelf and in embayments.
 Understanding the patterns of prehistoric tsunami recurrence – often linked to earthquake recurrence – allows to better estimate the current tsunami hazard for coastal communities.

 © Imperial College London/Chase Stone